microsoft/trident/docs/Reference/Host-Configuration/API-Reference/EncryptedVolume.md

 The id of the LUKS-encrypted volumes to create.

 This parameter is required.
 It must be non-empty and unique among the ids of all block devices in the host configuration.
-This includes the ids of all disk partitions, encrypted volumes, software raid arrays, and a/b upgrade volume pairs.
+This includes the ids of all disk partitions, encrypted volumes, software RAID arrays, and A/B volume pairs.

 | Characteristic | Value             |
 | -------------- | ----------------- |